Bug report #22105

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||29918|

 On QGIS 3.6.1 when I use $length for obtain the length value, QGIS return a bad value.

 After a return of a customer who is surprise by the length I test my SHP with QGIS 2.8 and FME workbench 2016.
 I have the same length whith FME, QGIS 2.8 and customer software.

-#3 Updated by Alessandro Pasotti 3 months ago
+#3 Updated by Alessandro Pasotti over 4 years ago